Serial number

-A serial number is a unique identifier assigned incrementally or sequentially to an item, to uniquely identify it.
+A serial number (SN) is a unique identifier used to uniquely identify an item, and is usually assigned incrementally or sequentially.

-Serial numbers need not be strictly numerical.
-They may contain letters and other typographical symbols, or may consist entirely of a character string.
+Despite being called serial "numbers", they do not need to be strictly numerical and may contain letters and other typographical symbols, or may consist entirely of a character string.

 Applications of serial numbering

 Serial numbers identify otherwise identical individual units, thereby serving various practical uses.
 Serial numbers are a deterrent against theft and counterfeit products, as they can be recorded, and stolen or otherwise irregular goods can be identified.
 Banknotes and other transferable documents of value bear serial numbers to assist in preventing counterfeiting and tracing stolen ones.

 They are valuable in quality control, as once a defect is found in the production of a particular batch of product, the serial number will identify which units are affected.
 Some items with serial numbers are automobiles, firearms, electronics, and appliances.